Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 |            | `!`                  | Logical NOT              | Unary   | Right         |
 |            | `~`                  | Bitwise NOT              | Unary   | Right         |

+> [!NOTE]
-Note: Bitwise operators operate on integer values.
+> Bitwise operators operate on integer values.
 When operating on floating-point values, operands are first rounded to the nearest integer.

+> [!NOTE]
-Note: All conditional contexts in the infix syntax use consistent `!= 0` semantics, which is different from that of the underlying RPN language.
+> All conditional contexts in the infix syntax use consistent `!= 0` semantics, which is different from that of the underlying RPN language.

 ## 7. Data Access